codepersononline/SimpleTemplates/README.md

     <body>$(Render-Template .\Menu.pshtml) </h2></body>
     </html>

-## If you want to have seperate templates for headers/footers/content/menus etc then this can be done by loading temlates side-by-side
+## If you want to have seperate templates for headers/footers/content/menus etc then this can be done by loading templates side-by-side

     <!DOCTYPE html>
     <html lang="en">